hogyadenes/CarND-Behavioral-Cloning-P3/README.md

 **Behavioral Cloning**

 In this project for udacity I developed a convolutional neural network in Keras to drive a car in a simulator.
 The network is based on [NVIDIA's approach](https://arxiv.org/pdf/1604.07316) of End-to-End Learning for Self Driving Cars.
 This is basically a deep learning only solution without any conventional feature extraction (such as image processing, filtering etc) - apart from normalizing the input data.
 My solution runs in the default udacity setup, which uses the center camera images of the simulated car to drive it safely on the road.
+I am particularly proud of the [successful solution](video_hilly.mp4) of the second, much more difficult track.

 For the detailed description of my solution please read the following sections.

 ---
 The goals / steps of this project were the following: